DreymaR/BigBagKbdTrixPKL/Layouts/README.md

 ------------
 This is where EPKL keeps its layout files.
 * Layout folders can be organized by main layout, variants and mods.
 But they don't have to be.
-* The folder name describes its features.
+* A main layout folder can organize a tree of variant and mod subfolders.
+* Layout variant/mod folder names describe layout/variant/mod features.
+These are used by the Layout Selector.
 	- It starts with a three-letter abbreviation (`3LA`) for the main layout.
 	- Next (preceded with a hyphen) follows the layout type, such as `VK` (VirtualKey) or `eD` (my state mappings).
 	- Next comes the variant.
-These may be anything really, but they're often locales such as `BrPt` for Brazil/Portugal.
+These may be anything really – they're often locales such as `BrPt` for Brazil/Portugal.
 	- The names of the layout folders themselves then contain the keyboard type (`ISO`/`ANS`), flanked with underscores.
 	- The last part is the mod.
-Again, anything's possible but mine are generally of the `CurlA(ngle)WideSym` type.
+Again, anything's allowed; mine are generally a `CurlA(ngle)WideSym` [ergonomic][BBtErg] combo.
-* Every actual layout variant/mod folder must contain a `Layout.ini` file.
+* Every layout variant/mod folder must contain a `Layout.ini` file.
 This file defines the layout.
 	- A `Layout.ini` file may point at a `BaseLayout` file that defines common features for the main layout.
 	- Default common features for all layouts are in the `EPKL_Layouts` files in the main folder.
 	- This file hierarchy is known as the `LayStack`.
 There's a mini-stack for general settings too.
 See the [main EPKL Readme][EPKLgh].